sturex/tst/README.md

 - The endpoint should return count of published articles on daily bases for the 7 days

 Please also write tests to verify that your code works.

+## Please kindly note that this code was written in just 3 hours, as required by the employer.